ST10268917/RecipeAppPOE/README.md

 ![image](https://github.com/ST10268917/RecipeAppPOE/assets/128280096/e0d41825-82df-4687-8a1d-917fbae14bd5)

 ![image](https://github.com/ST10268917/RecipeAppPOE/assets/128280096/a66f72fc-06c6-4cdb-b3cf-c4cb2f159a65)
-Enter a maximum number of caloies and the app will filter through all the recipes and display the names of the recipes that have calories less than or equal to that amount.
+Enter a maximum number of calories and the app will filter through all the recipes and display the names of the recipes that have calories less than or equal to that amount.

 Note: For all the search functionalities above, if a recipe with that criteria is not found, a pop-up will show to inform.